 The program is measured in clock hours.
 A period consisting of a 50 to 60-minute class, lecture, or recitation in a 60-minute period.
-A 50 to 60-minute faculty-supervised laboratory, training, or internship in a 60-minute period.
-Sixty minutes of preparation in a correspondence course.
+A 50 to 60-minute faculty-supervised laboratory, training, or externship in a 60-minute period.
 A clock hour is based on an actual hour of attendance, though each hour may include a 10-minute break.